 - Please mail appeals to Hearing Officer or Nonbinding Arbitration to the attention of Shervonne Henderson.

 How can I check the status of my appeal?

-Click on Real Estate Data Search which is under the Data/Property Search menu on the left side of this screen.
-Enter your Parcel ID Number or your street address and click Search.
-This will bring you to an overview page which gives you basic information about your property.
-You will see the status of your appeal in the Appeal Status section.
+Click Property Search from the menu on the left side of this screen.
+On the search page, agree to the disclaimer, then search for your property by entering the Parcel ID Number, Owner Name, or Street Address.
+Click on your parcel in the search results.
+The Appeal by Year page provides up to date information regarding the status of your appeal.
+Information can also be found on the Appeals History page.
 Please note that it can take many months for us to process all appeals.
 We appreciate your patience as we give each appeal the attention it deserves.